MrudulaML/eon-mobile/README.md

 Inside app -> src -> Main

 Api:
-Consists of The app service interface and all the common response models
+Consists of The app service interface and all the common response models.
+In this service interface we mention all the end points of the apis with their specific request method annotated.

 Event Organiser:
 It contains the following packages: